-It seems like for every legitimate use that people have found for the internet, a criminal industry has grown in parallel to fleece innocent users out of their money.
-One of the saddest (and most profitable) is the romance scam.
-It takes many forms, but the common thread is to take advantage of people’s need for love and connection to get them to part with their money.
+Is online dating bad?
+It seems like for every legitimate use of the internet, a parallel criminal industry exists to fleece innocent users out of their money.
+One of the saddest (and most profitable) is the epidemic of fake online romances.
+There are many variations on the theme, but the common thread is to take advantage of people’s need for love and connection in order to get them to part with their money.

-Typically, the victim will be contacted either through social media or on a dating site.
+Most often, victims first encounter romance scams either through social media or on legitimate dating sites.
 If the victim is male, the scammer will usually take on the identity of a beautiful young student.
-If the victim is female, the scammer’s fake identity will be a successful professional, such as an engineer or doctor.
-In either case, the story progresses very quickly from introduction to declarations of love.
+If the victim is female, the scammer’s fake identity will be a successful professional.
+Usually an engineer, a doctor or a soldier stationed overseas.
+Whatever the disguise, the story progresses very quickly from introduction to declarations of love.
 Not long thereafter, as soon as the thief thinks that the victim is sufficiently fooled, the requests for money begin.

 But what about the money?
 Don’t you at least deserve to get it back?
-If you are the victim of a romance scam and paid the criminal by credit card or wire transfer, it may be possible.
+If you are a victim and paid the scammer by credit card or wire transfer, it may be possible.
 Unfortunately, the process of opening and winning a dispute in cases like this is weighed down with an unbelievable amount bureaucratic red tape.
 Fortunately, you have someone to help you.